Friedrich Merz: Energy policy

 Merz called the phase-out of nuclear power in Germany a "grave strategic mistake".

 Environmental policy

 In April 2023, Merz declared that everyone in the CDU takes the issue of climate change very seriously.
 However, he went on to claim that the issue of climate change is overrated in the political debate and that the German population does not see the problem as significant as politicians do.
 Merz went on to deny that time is running out for successful climate change measures and that the country will be on the right track if it makes the right decisions over the next decade.

 In 2023, Merz opposed the proposed EU phase-out of fossil fuel vehicles and hybrid vehicles by 2035, stating that the fight for net-zero emissions "must be achieved with technology and open-mindedness, not bans".

-He blamed the crisis at Volkswagen on the Scholz government's focus on electromobility.
+In late 2024, Volkswagen announced plans to close at least three German factories and lay off tens of thousands of employees.
+Merz argued that the Scholz government's emphasis on electromobility contributed to the crisis at Volkswagen.

 Merz supports a business-friendly adaptation of the European Green Deal.